nightspirit/redis-sockjs-chat/README.md

 ## 2. Scale your application with Redis Pub/Sub
 ![](https://dl.dropboxusercontent.com/u/7604339/redis-sockjs-chat/multi.png)

 In order to use redis, we will create a singleton for each process.
 The singleton contain two redis client instances.
-One for publishing and one for subscribtion.
+One is for publishing anthoer is for subscribtion.
 Here is a simple class for the redis singleton.

 ```javascript
 var redis = require('redis');